Overview

 Air Traffic Management

-Vietnam Air Traffic Management (VATM), under MOT, provides air navigation services for civil and military aircrafts operating in the Flight Information Regions (FIRs) of Vietnam (including FIR Hanoi and Ho Chi Minh) and at airports nation-wide, covering 23 domestic routes and 32 international routes.
+Vietnam Air Traffic Management (VATM), under the Ministry of Construction, provides air navigation services for civil and military aircraft operating in the Flight Information Regions (FIRs) of Vietnam (including FIR Hanoi and Ho Chi Minh) and at airports nationwide, covering 36 international and 24 domestic routes, and seven international and 14 domestic airports.
+Among those are some of the county’s busiest airports–Tan Son Nhat and Noi Bai, in Ho Chi Minh City and Hanoi, respectively.

 Maintenance, Repair, and Overhaul (MRO) Services

-The Vietnam MRO market is expected to grow at CAGR of 10.6% over the next decade 2021-2030, in line with the 9.6% annum expansion of its fleet.
+The Vietnam MRO market is expected to grow at a compound annual growth rate (CAGR) of 10.6% over the next decade, 2021–2030, in line with the 9.6% annual expansion of its fleet.
+By 2030, CAAV estimates Vietnam’s overall MRO demand will total $7.4 billion.
+As of late 2024, the Vietnam MRO market is valued at approximately $155 million, while the total MRO demand in Vietnam is $654 million.

-MRO capabilities in Vietnam are currently controlled by five main players.
+MRO capabilities in Vietnam are predominantly provided by five main players:

-Vietnam MRO’s capability is still in the initial stage, only accounting for up to 23% of market demand while 77% of services are being outsourced.
-Given the extensive infrastructure development (construction of new airports), the rapid growth rate of the aviation market in the next 10 years, and the high rate of MRO services being outsourced, the MRO market in Vietnam is certainly one of the most promising markets in the region and in the world.
-In July 2022, Vietnam Ministry of Transport has approved an investment of more than USD118 million to develop four MRO facilities at Long Thang International Airport.
-The facility will meet requirements of European and American standards, providing service to licensed planes such as Boeing B777/B787, Airbus A330/A350, narrow-body A320/A321 and Boeing 737.
+Pacific Airlines, Vietjet, and Bamboo Airways manage their own Part M continuing airworthiness programs, although they outsource heavy maintenance to external MROs.
+Vietnam MRO’s capability is still in the initial stage, only accounting for up to 23% of market demand, while 77% of services are being outsourced.
+Given the extensive construction of new airports, the rapid growth rate of the aviation market in the next 10 years, and the high rate of MRO services being outsourced, the MRO market in Vietnam is certainly one of the most promising markets in the region and in the world.

-CAAV encourages domestic companies to cooperate with foreign investors to enhance the country’s MRO capacity in Noi Bai, Tan Son Nhat, Da Nang, Chu Lai, Cam Ranh, Phu Quoc, and Can Tho airports.
-However, there are still challenges for MRO development in Vietnam due to a shortage of a skilled workforce, hangar, material distribution hub and weak supporting industry for MRO as well as a lack of preferential policy from the Vietnamese government.
+CAAV encourages domestic companies to cooperate with foreign investors to enhance the country’s MRO capacity.
+However, there are still challenges for MRO development in Vietnam due to a shortage of a skilled workforce, hangars, material distribution hubs, and a weak supporting industry, high costs of specialized equipment, stringent safety and maintenance standards for MRO, as well as a lack of preferential policy from the Vietnamese government.

 Opportunities

-- Architectural, engineering and construction management and consultancy services
+- Architectural, engineering, and construction management and consultancy services with a focus on green and sustainability

-- Airport ground support equipment and terminal equipment: boarding bridge, baggage handling systems
+- Electric airport ground support equipment and terminal equipment: passenger boarding bridge, baggage handling systems

-- Safety & security: airport firefighting and rescue, body scan, baggage screening, ground-based augmentation system (GBAS), facial recognition camera
+- Safety & security compliance: airport firefighting and rescue, smart security scanning, foreign object detection, ground-based augmentation system (GBAS), facial recognition camera with biometric technology, Emergency management and response

-- MRO: including Big Data, Blockchain, IOT, Robotic Process Automation solution.
+- MRO: including Big Data, Blockchain, IoT, Robotic Process Automation solutions

 Challenges